 Swiss participation in EU peace promotion missions

-In addition to the foreign policy dialogue, Switzerland safeguards its interests in partner-like and concrete ways through its participation in the EU’s civilian and military peace promotion missions in the framework of the EU’s common security and defence policy.
+In addition to the foreign policy dialogue, Switzerland safeguards its interests solidarily and concretely through its participation in the EU’s civilian and military peace promotion missions in the framework of the EU’s common security and defence policy.
 Swiss civilian experts participate in the EU rule of law mission, EULEX Kosovo, as well as in the EU Capacity Building Mission in order to train local security forces in Mali (EUCAP Sahel Mali) and members of the Swiss Armed Forces have been seconded to Operation EUFOR Althea in Bosnia and Herzegovina.
-Switzerland also participated, in a civilian capacity, in the mission of military education in Mali (EUTM Mali) and has seconded a counsellor to the EU Advisory Mission for Civilian Security Sector Reform in Ukraine (EUAM Ukraine).
-Further possibilities for participation in EU missions are being studied on an ongoing basis.
-In addition, Switzerland regularly places personnel at the EU’s disposal for EU election observer missions throughout the world.
+Switzerland has also participated, in a civilian capacity, in the mission of military education in Mali (EUTM Mali) and has seconded a counsellor to the EU Advisory Mission for Civilian Security Sector Reform in Ukraine (EUAM Ukraine).
+Further possibilities for participating in EU missions are being studied on an ongoing basis.
+In addition, Switzerland regularly provides the EU with personnel for EU election observer missions throughout the world.
 Furthermore, Switzerland detaches experts to the European External Action Service on a regular basis.